GetStream/stream-video-js/sample-apps/react-native/expo-video-sample/README.md

 # React Native Expo Video Sample app

-The Expo Video Sample app is a minimal app to use the Stream Video React Native Video SDK.
+The Expo Video Sample app is a minimal app that uses the Stream Video React Native Video SDK.

 ## Steps to run the app